MicrosoftDocs/visualstudio-docs/docs/ide/reference/useenv-devenv-exe.md

 ---
 # /UseEnv (devenv.exe)

-Starts Visual Studio and loads certain environmental variables for compilation.
+Starts Visual Studio and loads certain environment variables for compilation.

 > [!NOTE]
 > This switch is installed with the **Desktop development with C++** workload.